Post

 4-Speed Automatic

-• Solution: Perform a transmission fluid flush and replace worn or damaged transmission components
+• Solution: Transmission fluid flush and filter change, solenoid replacement, or complete transmission rebuild/replacement.

 • Recalls: None Found